eerielili/librebootfr/docs/install/t500_external.md

 Memory
 ======

-DDR3 SO-DIMM sticks will work at PC3-8500 clock and voltage, so make sure that timings of sticks are matched while they operate at its frequency.
+In DDR3 machines with Cantiga (GM45/GS45/PM45), northbridge requires sticks that will work as PC3-8500 (faster PC3/PC3L sticks can work as PC3-8500).
-Non-matching pairs won't work.
-You can also install a single module (meaning, one of the slots will be empty) in slot 0.
+Non-matching pairs may not work.
+Single module (meaning, one of the slots will be empty) will currently only work in slot 0.

+NOTE: according to users reports, non matching pairs (e.g. 1+2 GiB) might work in some cases.

-Make sure that the RAM you buy has 2Rx8 arrangement when buying 4GiB modules.
+Make sure that the RAM you buy is the 2Rx8 configuration when buying 4GiB sticks (In other words: maximum of 2GiB per rank, 2 ranks per card).

 [This page](http://www.forum.thinkpads.com/viewtopic.php?p=760721) might
 be useful for RAM compatibility info (note: coreboot raminit is